-We have on file with the SEC an effective shelf registration statement that allows us to offer and sell common stock, preferred stock, debt and other securities, either individually or in combination, up to a total dollar amount of \$35 million in one or more offerings.
+In 2020, we put into place an effective shelf registration statement that allows us to offer and sell common stock, preferred stock, debt and other securities, either individually or in combination, up to a total dollar amount of \$35 million in one or more offerings.
 These securities may be issued, from time to time, at our discretion based on our needs and market conditions.
 We believe that this shelf registration statement currently provides us flexibility with regard to potential financings that we may undertake when market conditions permit or as our financial condition may require.
 As of the date of this Form 10-K, we have not completed any offerings under our shelf registration statement, and we make no assurance that we can or will issue and sell any securities under our shelf registration statement.